 Liu Xiaobo, a rewnowned literary critic, writer, political activist, and 2010 Nobel Peace Prize laureate, is currently serving an 11 year prison sentence for “inciting subversion of state power,” and sentenced to 11 years in prison for penning seven sentences.
 His wife, Liu Xia, has been under house arrest since the announcement that he would win the Nobel Peace Prize in October 2010.

-Liu Xiaobo is a renowned literary critic, writer, and political activist based in Beijing.
+Liu Xiaobo is a renowned literary critic, writer, and political activist.
 He served as president of the Independent Chinese PEN Center from 2003 to 2007 and now serves as an honorary president.
 He was a professor at Beijing Normal University and was a visiting scholar at several universities outside of China, including the University of Oslo, the University of Hawaii, and Columbia University in New York City.

 In the spring of 1989, Liu Xiaobo left his post at Columbia University and returned to Beijing to play a crucial role in spreading the pro-democracy movement, staging a hunger strike in Tiananmen Square in support of the students and leading calls for a truly broad-based, sustainable democratic movement.
 He was instrumental in preventing further bloodshed in the Square by supporting and advancing a call for non-violence on the part of the students.
 He spent two years in prison for his role and another three years of “reeducation through labor” in 1996 for publicly questioning the role of the single-party system and calling for dialogue between the Chinese government and the Dalai Lama of Tibet.